 -Estelle Freedman

 Breastfeeding features tons of health benefits for both mother and infant.
 Breastfeeding can eradicate the peril of diseases which involve infectious and allergic bacteria during the early years of infancy.
 Moreover, in mothers, it reduces the possibilities of ovarian as well as breast cancer.
-Breastfeeding is encouraged by several organizations including Jewish, Muslim, and anti-commercialists; furthermore, the feminist movements and followers of green practices too, support the practice to a great extent.
+Breastfeeding is encouraged by several organizations, including Jewish, Muslim, and anti-commercialists; furthermore, the feminist movements and followers of green practices support the practice to a great extent.
 Some social movements are against the use of formula milk not because of its adverse effects on infants but because of sustainability and environmental issues.
 According to such social activists, formal milk production causes pollution to the atmosphere.
 A few schools of thought consider formula milk compatible with nursing and believe that formula milk can help the extended duration of breastfeeding.
 (Flaherman, 2015) Such matters draw an intersection between social and health concerns.
-Medically, breastfeeding plays an imperative role in enhancing the reproductivity of females and therefore satisfies the requirements of feminist movements.
+Medically, breastfeeding plays an imperative role in enhancing the reproductivity of females and, therefore, satisfies the requirements of feminist movements.
 Nevertheless, the social pressure and financial and job responsibilities make women cease the practice, and they prefer to follow the social norm instead of nursing their babies in public places.

 Feminist activists stress that sexualized perspectives of breastfeeding in public are merely another case of biological differences between men and women.
-Females always become the target of stereotyping because of the narrow approach to society which always interrelates females to sexuality.
+Females always become the target of stereotyping because of the narrow approach to society, which always interrelates females to sexuality.
 Different countries have different laws and frameworks of mind regarding breastfeeding in public.
-In India it is standard practice and seldom gets noticed.
-On the other hand in Saudi Arabia, it is strictly banned to breastfeed a baby in public.
-When it comes to the United States people are confused because U. S has two diverse sorts of laws about breastfeeding on public premises.
-In some states including North Carolina and Virginia, the government has legalized the right of breastfeeding in a public setting.
-On the contrary, in a few states breastfeeding is a part of criminal and offensive statutes.
-And a few states are entirely unclear and discreet about the regulations and legal implications of practicing breastfeeding in public.
+In India, it is standard practice and seldom gets noticed.
+On the other hand, in Saudi Arabia, it is strictly banned to breastfeed a baby in public.
+When it comes to the United States, people are confused because the U.S. has two diverse sorts of laws about breastfeeding on public premises.
+In some states, including North Carolina and Virginia, the government has legalized the right of breastfeeding in public settings.
+On the contrary, in a few states, breastfeeding is a part of criminal and offensive statutes.
+A few states are entirely unclear and discreet about the regulations and legal implications of practising breastfeeding in public.

 Work Cited